eda-ricercatore/gulyas-scripts/notes/python.md

 		a dictionary keyword arguments \cite[Chapter 3, pp. 62]{Alchin2010}.
-	exploit the transparency of *Python* while refactoring functions to make the functions more concise \cite[Chapter 3, pp. 62]{Alchin2010}.
+	exploit the transparency of *Python* while refactoring functions to make the functions more concise \cite[Chapter 3, pp. 62]{Alchin2010}. perform argument validation to reduce the risk of raising errors due to unassigned arguments by checking if arguments are assigned values and if all arguments are known (i.e., "Are there any unknown arguments?") \cite[Chapter 3, pp. 66]{Alchin2010}.